mintic-ai/ephemeral/docs/guides/monitoring.md

 ---
 title: "Monitoring and Logging Guide"
-description: "Comprehensive guide for implementing monitoring, logging, and observability in the Docker On-Demand system"
+description: "Comprehensive guide for implementing monitoring, logging, and observability in the Ephemeral system"
 audience: ["developers", "devops", "administrators"]
 last_updated: "2025-01-23"
 version: "1.0.0"